 SCS Engineers has extensive experience with a broad range of successful deep well injection projects, including clients working in these business sectors and industries:

 Power plants and utilities

 Many communities use industrial waste disposal wells for stormwater, large-capacity septic systems, and agricultural drainage.
 They are regulated and are not allowed to endanger underground sources of drinking water.
 SCS’s UIC services involve a wide array of underground injection well classifications and include those for carbon sequestration or geologic sequestration strategic to accomplishing CO2 reduction goals in the U.S. The EPA classifies the wells for municipal and industrial use as follows:

 Class I industrial and municipal waste disposal wells

 Class II oil and gas related injection wells

 Class III solution mining wells

 Class IV hazardous and radioactive waste injection wells

 SCS can provide a turnkey solution or assist at any stage of a deep well injection project, including:

-Drilling and Operation: SCS staff have worked on liquid waste injection wells in fifteen states, and supervised the drilling of over 100 deep wells with both horizontal and vertical completion.
-Whether the liquid waste requires pre-treatment or must be injected under pressure, we have the required knowledge base, built up over three decades, to deliver projects safely, on time and within budget.
+Drilling and Operation: SCS staff have worked on liquid waste injection wells nationwide and supervised the drilling of dozens of deep wells with horizontal and vertical completions.
+Whether the liquid waste requires pre-treatment or must be injected under pressure, we have the required knowledge base, built up over decades, to deliver projects safely, on time, and within budget.